-Stop in at Joliet’s Route 66 Welcome Center to plan your trip.
-Seasonal tours of the refurbished 1926 Rialto Square Theatre reveal its Greek, Roman and Byzantine architecture.
+Stop in at the Joliet Area Historical Museum’s Route 66 Welcome Center to plan your trip and get the scoop on the route's Muffler Men.
+Tours of the refurbished 1926 Rialto Square Theatre (Tuesdays only) reveal its Greek, Roman and Byzantine architecture.

 Gas pumps, motel signs, photographs, maps and other items pack Pontiac’s Route 66 Association Hall of Fame in an old fire station.